EternityForest/AnyoneCanDoIt/MathELI5.md

 This distribution is symmetric, higher values are just as likely as low ones, and is defined by two parameters: the average, and a parameter representing how spread out the values are.
 It is possible to directly calculate that parameter for any particular standard deviation.

+The variance is usually expressed as sigma, meaning the standard deviation, or sigma squared.
+Sigma squared is also called the variance.

+## Operations on distributions

+If we measure two planks of wood, we can assume that each measurements has it's own error.

+But what if we stack them together?
+We can estimate the total length by adding out measurement, but how do we estimate the error in then totall?
+Rather unsurprisingly, we can just add the variances of the two measurements to get the variance in the total.

+What if we multiply two uncorrelated and independent gaussians?
+The center point is just the product of the two original center points.

+But the variance (sigma squared) will be(I think, someone please fact check this!):

+varianceXY = (varianceX + averageX\*\*2) \* (varianceY + averageY\*\*2) - (averageX\*\*2 + averageY\*\*2)

+Does this make any sense to you?
+It doesn't make any sense to me, but I think the crazy nonlinear stuff may be why averaging large amounts of samples gives you a more accurate picture, rather than reducing accuracy with every sample as you add more error to the mix.

+Note that this equation is for variances, not the more sigma or standard deviation, and doesn't work with the sigma directly, you'll need to convert.

 #### Central Limit Theorem